djadmin/djadmin.github.io/README.md

 djadmin.github.io
 =================

-This is demonstrate my projects
+This is to demonstrate my projects